redpesk-industrial/canopen-binding/scripts/using-dcf2afb.md

 selects variable whose index is greater or equal to 0x2000.

+## swapping direction

+The option `--swap` tells to swap the transmit direction, it translates RPD to TPDO and cenversely.

 ## compacting

 For each variable of the product, the generator produces